cullophid/barely-functional/README.md

 ```

 ### sortBy :: (a -> Int) -> [a] -> [a]
-returns a sorted copy of the given list based on the sorting function.
+Returns a sorted copy of the given list based on the sorting function.

 ```js
 _.sortBy((a, b) => a - b, [2, 3, 1, 4])